 By taking advantage of a low backlash timing pulley and a linear rail system, SimplePnP is able to place components accurately.
 It achieves a step resolution of 10 microns using richly featured Trinamic stepper drivers.

 High precision, quick change Juki nozzle holders, from Betz Technik Industries, allow for very low runout, so rotating a part does not affect the held component’s final position.
 These nozzles are commercially available and can cover a wide range of component shapes and sizes, from a tiny 0402 parts to large modules like shielded wireless radios.
 (Please note that you will need to find a size 502 nozzle elsewhere, if you need to work with 0402 parts, as the nozzle sets we offer through this campaign do not include one.)

 Finally, an HD camera supports the use of computer vision feedback to ensure that every step of the process goes as planned.
 The top-vision camera verifies board and component alignment fiducials and SMD tape holes to determine specific location coordinates on the machine or PCB.
-An optional bottom-vision camera identifies linear and angular offsets of picked parts, allowing the machine to adjust each component position before placing it on the board.
+The bottom-vision camera identifies linear and angular offsets of picked parts, allowing the machine to adjust each component position before placing it on the board.